sehraks/spam-sharer/README.md

 >
 > If you have multiple cookies stored in `accounts.json`, all of them will be lost.
 Consider using this option carefully.
 >
-> If you are not experiencing major issues, use the **inbuilt updater** within the app instead — it will fetch new features, bug fixes, and minor changes from the remote version without deleting your local files.
+> If you are not experiencing major issues, use the **inbuilt updater** within the app instead — it will fetch new features, bug fixes, and minor changes from the remote version without deleting your `spam-sharer` local files.

 ## Guidelines